-Set the Sous Vide machine to 172 degrees.
-This is the common temperature for eggs and you can cook almost any egg recipe this way.
+- Set the sous vide machine to 172°F. This is the common temperature for eggs and you can cook almost any egg recipe this way.

-Crack the eggs into a blender or food processor and add the cottage cheese, heavy cream, hot sauce and spices.
+- Crack the eggs into a blender or food processor and add the cottage cheese, heavy cream, spices, and hot sauce.

-Remove from heat and refrigerate right away if not consuming immediately.
-In theory, these should last at least a week in the fridge because they were cooked at over 140 for over half an hour, but we've never had them last that long without being eaten!
+- Remove from heat and refrigerate right away if not consuming immediately.
+In theory, these should last at least a week in the refrigerator because they were cooked at over 140 for over half an hour, but we've never had them last that long without being eaten!

 If making in egg-poaching cups without a sous vide machine, follow the steps to mix the ingredients and assemble in egg poaching cups instead of mason jars.
 Add these to a skillet of boiling water until eggs are cooked.
 Do not attempt this method with mason jars, as they will crack!